Alumni

 Research Areas: Affordable housing and community development

 How did UEP further your career?
-UEP gave me the foundation to thrive in any environment, whether it be nonprofit management, municipal government or in my current position at a public policy and urban planning think tank.
+UEP gave me the foundation to thrive in any environment, whether it be nonprofit management, municipal government or in my current role leading a redevelopment authority.

 Kimberly D. Lucas, PhD